 Besides investing in a comfortable, supportive mattress, you can develop bedtime habits targeted at pain relief and better sleep.

-- Elevate the knees: Use a comfortable pillow between your legs to keep them slightly bent and elevated.
+Use a comfortable pillow between your legs to keep them slightly bent and elevated.
 This will release pressure off the back of your legs where the sciatic nerves run.
 Slightly elevating your legs also eases the pressure on your lower back.

-- Light stretching before bed: If your back feels stiff and achy after a long day, some light, gentle stretching before bed can ease the pain.
+If your back feels stiff and achy after a long day, some light, gentle stretching before bed can ease the pain.
 However, stretching is not a permanent solution: sometimes it’s best to change your sleeping surface entirely.

-Mattress Considerations for Sciatica Patients
+Finding the Right Mattress for Sciatica Patients

 Before you purchase the first mattress you see, you’ll need to consider a few mattress characteristics that could either help or hurt your condition.
 For instance, those with sciatica will want a bed with optimal pressure relief and little motion transfer— with this in mind, an innerspring mattress would be a poor choice.

-Gone are the days when you could only try one type of mattress in a showroom— now, along with a variety of mattress types, customers have the option to buy their mattress online via bed in a box mattress brands who ship the mattress directly to the customer’s door.
+Gone are the days when you could only try one type of mattress in a mattress store— now, along with a variety of mattress types, customers have the option to buy their mattress online via bed in a box mattress brands who ship the mattress directly to the customer’s door.
 Buying a new mattress is no longer as stressful as it used to be, but knowing the basics of each mattress type will ensure you don’t have to try dozens of models before landing on the perfect one.

 Like we mentioned earlier, innerspring mattresses are not the best choice for sciatica sufferers.
 That’s because their coil bases cause the surface to be incredibly responsive and bouncy— constant movements and jostling will irritate those already sensitive pressure points sciatica patients are so familiar with.